-1. Assess Your Performance
+2. Assess Your Performance

-Review your interview performance and take your learnings.
-If you don’t feel good about the interview, don’t fall into the trap of criticizing the company.
-It doesn’t help you to focus on negative thoughts.
+Then, review your interview performance and take your learnings.
+If you don’t feel good about how you answered the interview questions, don’t fall into the trap of criticizing yourself or the company.

-2. Keep Your Job Search Rolling
+3. Keep Your Job Search Rolling

-3. Follow Up Every Two Weeks
+4. Follow Up Every 2 Weeks

 If you don’t connect on the phone, leave voice mails and send an email addressed to both people.

-4. Connect with Administrative Assistants
+5. Connect with Administrative Assistants

 If you connect with administrative assistants rather than your targets, don’t be upset.
 Except for making the decision, good AAs can do everything needed to get you hired.

-I have seen them take ownership for completing a search more than once (getting interviews scheduled, completing paperwork, etc.).
-They don’t like telling you there’s no news, so they often take the initiative to keep the process moving forward.
+I have seen them take ownership for completing a search more than once (getting interviews scheduled, doing administrative work, etc.).
+They don’t like telling you there’s no news, so they often take the initiative to keep the process moving.

-5. Don’t Forget Your Recruiter
+6. Don’t Forget Your Recruiter

 Accept What You Can & Can’t Control